-Beyond the scorching heat on that sunny Independence Day, I clearly recollect that jazz legend Miles Davis played his entire set with his back to the audience!
-I was far too young to understand that this was part the whole Miles thang, but even if I had known that I wouldn’t have given a rat’s ass, because when you pay $15.00 for a concert ticket and the performer ignores you it can only be interpreted as hostile.
-In fact, I was so offended by Miles’ blithe indifference to the crowd that after the second or third song –when I realized he was going to do his whole set facing the wrong way — I responded in kind by turning my back to Miles Davis and snapping open the latest issue of People Magazine for the rest of his longass, boring set.
+Beyond the scorching heat on that sunny Independence Day, I clearly recollect that jazz legend Miles Davis played his entire set with his back to the audience.
+I was far too young to understand that this was part the gestalt of Miles.
+In fact, I was so offended by Miles’ blithe indifference to the crowd that after the second or third song –when I realized he was going to do his whole set facing the wrong way — I responded in kind by turning my back to Miles Davis and snapping open the latest issue of People Magazine for the rest of his longass, boring performance.
 At least when Diana gave you self-love she looked you in the eyes and made you think that you were the object of her affection; Ross was all about connecting with her audience and letting us know — breathlessly and repeatedly– how endless her love was.
 In fact, I would bet my pink vinyl copy of I’m Coming Out that becoming a Diana Ross fan in the first place has always been particularly irresistible to people who need the reinforcement of hearing they are loved emphatically and often, preferably echoing through a stadium.

 That year, Diana was the honoree, meaning that she would be saluted in a star-studded finale that I remember included Alicia Keys and Fantasia.
-Clive Davis stepped up to the podium to deliver his usual long-winded, portentous speech.
-Diana sat in the center of the room at the first table (right where Joan Collins, who was not there, though her sister Jackie was, would say she should have been seated).
+Clive Davis stepped up to the podium to deliver his usual long-winded, portentous speech about his favorite subject: Clive Davis.
+Diana sat in the center of the room at the first table.
 That’s when it happened: half way through Clive’s rambling soliloquy, Beyonce and her posse who filled the table she was sitting at directly behind Miss Ross, got up en masse and noisily left the room, forcing some people, including Diana Ross herself, but especially me, to turn our attention away from Mr. Davis, now in his twelfth minute of oratory to figure out what the source of the commotion was!
 It was beyond thoughtless — it was R&B treason!
 I mean, Beyonce is not a small woman, and between the posse and the chairs scraping and the “excuse me’s” it seemed to go on longer than the 12″ remix of Love Hangover.
 After Beyonce and company got toward the door, the room settled down again and refocused on Clive Davis but I never really recovered, so stricken was I by the abject lack of respect shown by Miss Knowles.

 Now I’ve never met Beyonce and she seems like a nice enough girl, but on February 12, 2005, there was no excuse for her boorish behavior.
 Even if she was running behind schedule for the next place she had to go to be all Beyonce-ish, she should have known that ten people getting up in a hushed room in the middle of a solemn salute to a legend like Diana Ross was bad form!
 It’s not like people expect Beyonce to, you know, be on time anyway.
 Bad, bad, girl!
 Bad Beyonce!